corpetty/quartz/content/notes/nexus-book.md

 His definition of the "naive view of information" is the common trope that more information will yield truth.
 He claims this is false, and the process of combating false information is to add more information, or the natural emergence of truth is through more and more information.

+Information networks are said to be held together by "myths" and "bureaucracy."
+That is, the myths are the stories that are told that define the intersubjective realities, while the bureaucracy is the process by which it maintains order and grows itself.

 He writes that discovering and working towards truth, which is defined as a representation of objective reality, is a very difficult and cumbersome process, whereas misinformation is easy and trivial to create and in some cases, easier to control social networks with.

 >[!NOTE] Anyone can say an untruth in an instant, and it takes much more time to prove it wrong or right.